 Producing 4-5 quality theatre productions, a dance concert and two public showcases, plus providing production support for the Music Department public concerts and other Burbank events, requires a substantial workload for the Theatre Arts Department Chair/Artistic Director (Yearly Program).
+Now that the Fashion Program is also a part of Theatre Arts, we anticipate a need for technical support for the Fashion Show as well.

 The Costume/Makeup Specialist is currently the department's only full-time faculty member in Technical Theatre and Design.
-The department does not have a full-time faculty member in Stagecraft/Lights/Sound/Design.
+The department does not have a full-time faculty member in Stagecraft/Lights/Sound/Design which also means that there is not a faculty member overseeing the Scenic, Lighting, Sound and Properties Labs.
 As a result, the Costume/Makeup Specialist must shoulder much of the academic coordination of our Technical Theatre (CTE) production program.
-At the same time, she must design and build costumes, hair and makeup for a minimum of two shows per year (usually the two largest show), which regularly involves instructing students during that process.
+At the same time, she must design and build costumes and hair and makeup for a minimum of two shows per year (usually the two largest show), which regularly involves instructing students during that process.
 Because there is no full-time faculty member in Stagecraft, the Costume/Makeup Specialist also ends up mentoring the Stagecraft and Management Certificate students, areas which are not her expertise.